taddyorg/3s-docs/Creator-Friendly Copyright Notice 69bdbb09b2804878b76ca7787026d917.md

 # Creator-Friendly Copyright Notice

 <aside>
 📌 This is the default Copyright Agreement for all SSS feeds.
 The purpose of this agreement is to ensure that content creators retain all the rights to their creations by default.
-Please include a link to this URL in your SSS feed.

 </aside>